redhat-openstack/website/README.md

 ## Initial setup
 Clone this repository and run the `setup.sh` script located in the checked out repository directory.

-The script will initialize and update the git submodules, install system dependencies, and run a `bundle install`.
+The script will initialize and update the git submodules, install system dependencies, and run `bundle install` and `npm install`.
+All dependencies are installed into the 'vendor' directory, which can be safely removed.

 It is expected that you are on a YUM based system with `sudo` access.